 GH=general hardness of your tap or pond water.
 It is measured in grains or in PPM

 FMG=formaldehyde and malachite green.
-ProformC is a common trade name.
+ProformC, Broad Spectrum Disease Treatement (BSDT), and Terminate are common trade names.
 It is used for parasite control.
 The product will read as "ammonia" if you test the water.

 FMC=formaldehyde, malachite green and methylene blue.
 Parasite control-especially Ich.

 ANN=ammonia, nitrite and nitrate.
 The primary tests for water problems.

 IP=intraperitoneal injection.
 The injection site in front of the vent behind the ventral fins and just off to the side of an imaginary "centerline", at approximately 15 degrees with the needle pointed toward the head.